anton-k/hindley-milner-type-check/README.md

 ```

 The type `CodeLoc` contains line and colum for location of the term.
 This info
-can be useful for reporting of errors of parsing or type-checker.
+can be useful for parser or type-checker error reporting.
 This info is supplied
 by parser.
 Each term is annotated with code locations.

 The type `Prim` contains literals of our language.
 We support integers and booleans.